 The Harvard T.H.
 Chan School of Public Health is one of the oldest and most influential schools of public health in the United States.
 It has yielded a rich historical record that not only speaks to the evolution of the school, but to the development of national and international 20th-century public health efforts.

 In 2014, the school partnered with the Center for the History of Medicine to create a full-time Archivist appointment.
 This partnership has resulted in an increasing number of School of Public Health collections, including:

 - Professional records of faculty who teach and conduct research in disciplines such as industrial hygiene, nutrition, community mental health, tropical medicine, and global health

-A guide to Harvard T.H.
-Chan School of Public Health collections is available here.
+For more information, read the guide to Harvard T.H.
+Chan School of Public Health collections.